juliab/listzen/README.md

 <img src="/assets/view_checklist.png" width="150">

-***User-Friendly Interface***: Our intuitive design ensures you stay on top of your tasks with ease.
-Navigate seamlessly through your checklists for a stress-free experience.

 ***Secure Sign-In***: Sign in to access your checklists securely, ensuring your data is protected.

 <img src="/assets/sign_in.png" width="150">